shubhomoydas/LogAnalysis/README.md

             logs for a particular IP and builds transition probability tables.
 Then simulates the user (say) 200 times and reports average session length, average number of unique urls, average number of total urls per session.
+            This operation should be used when the starting state is known for the IP, say, at the current time.
+Then it might be useful for predicting the remaining duration and unique URLs.
+Some optimizations like prefetching and caching pages might be built around this.

         4: generate time series data for server load -- useful to inspect and understand server load charactaristics.

         5: generate server load data for regression -- useful only if we have lots of data over multiple years.
 Usefulness is mostly moot at this point for this project.

         6: predict load for next minute -- Basically average of last 5 minutes load.

+        7: predict average session duration for an IP by regression.
+Some exploration reveals that there might be some predictive power in this, but not much.

+        8: predict average number of unique URL visits.
+Similar to operation 7 above.

     - ip address: client IP -- required only for operation 3 (above).